 Performance reviews are more than just lists of phrases about an employee.

 - Template questions.
-The wording in performance review templates that managers use to evaluate each employee on the same grounds can make or break a manager's review.
+The wording in performance review templates that review managers use to evaluate each employee on the same grounds can make or break a manager's review.
 Vague questions or questions that don't relate to job function are a waste of time that makes it very difficult to objectively evaluate employees.